Our goal is to improve the understanding and protection of birds and their habitats through monitoring, research and education.

 Training is provided to those selected as participants in any of our programs.
 Some of our volunteers who began their training at TTPBRS have gone on to work as biologists across North America including Ohio, British Columbia, Costa Rica and various locations in Ontario.

 Since opening the research station we have received a high level of interest in volunteering for our monitoring programs, but unfortunately because space is limited we cannot provide opportunities for everyone in these programs.
 Applicants with suitable skills and a genuine passion for birds or intend to pursue a career in ornithology are given priority for participation in bird monitoring programs.

-TTPBRS is operated by Toronto and Region Conservation Authority (TRCA) with support from the Living City Foundation, a non-profit registered charity.
+TTPBRS is operated by Toronto and Region Conservation Authority (TRCA) with support from the Toronto and Region Conservation Foundation (formerly The Living City Foundation), a non-profit registered charity.
 100% of your donation to TTPBRS supports our monitoring, research and outreach and education programs.